-The results of the drilling have enabled SRK to interpret the key structural controls on the deposit, plus a number of mineralized domains which can been connected both along strike and downdip in the case of the vein material.
-The drilling intersections are considered reasonable to provide confidence to the modeled domains.
-The main structures have been identified during geological logging and in conjunction with the assay information.
-The main zones defined include:
+Results of the analysis of drilling have allowed for the interpretation of the key structural controls on the deposit.
+A number of mineralized domains can be connected both along strike and downdip in the case of the vein material.
+Drilling intersections are considered reasonable to provide confidence to the modeled domains.
+The main structures of the known deposit have been identified during geological logging and in conjunction with the assay information.
+The main zones defined modeled are:

 - Manto Antiguo Lower

 - Manto Antiguo Upper

 - Manto Inferior

 - Manto Antiguo

 - Santa Catalina Vein

 - Porvenir Vein

 - Miel Vein

 - Panal Vein

 - Ortiz A Vein

 - Ortiz B Vein